 Contorted white pine is a type of eastern white pine that has a number of attractive features.
 Its biggest claim to fame is the unique, twisted quality of the branches and needles.
 For more contorted white pine information, including tips on growing white pines with twisted growth, read on.

 Contorted White Pine Information

-Contorted white pine trees (Pinus strobus ‘Contorta’ or ‘Torulosa’) share many of the traits of Eastern white pine, a native needled evergreen.
+Contorted white pine trees (Pinus strobus ‘Contorta’ or ‘Torulosa’) share many of the traits of eastern white pine, a native needled evergreen.
 Both grow relatively rapidly and can live over 100 years.
-But while Eastern white pine trees shoots up to 80 feet (24 m.) in cultivation and can attain 200 feet (61 m.) in the wild, twisted white pine trees don’t.
+While eastern white pine trees shoot up to 80 feet (24 m.) in cultivation and can attain 200 feet (61 m.) in the wild, twisted white pine trees don’t.
 Contorted white pine information suggests that this cultivar tops out around 40 feet (12 m.) tall.

 Growing Contorted White Pine Trees

 If you are thinking of growing contorted white pine trees, don’t worry if you live in a chilly area.
-Twisted white pine trees are hardy to U.S. Department of Agriculture plant hardiness zone 3.
+Twisted white pine trees are hardy to USDA plant hardiness zone 3.

 Assuming you planted your tree in an appropriate location, contorted white pine care will be minimal.
 Twisted white pine trees adapt well to both dry and moist growing conditions.
 However, for best care, plant the tree in a wind-sheltered location.

 Contorta only requires occasional pruning.
 Only prune to trim back new growth rather than cutting deeply into the canopy.
 Of course, contorted white pine care includes trimming off any dieback.